 In 1978 the original Kuranda markets began on land owned by the Honey House.
 The then owner, realised his ‘markets’ vision for Kuranda and enlisted friends, artisans and community members to help build a series of market stalls using secondhand materials.
 The stalls were soon embraced by tourists who snatched up homemade food products, art and local crafts, while being entertained by buskers and fortune-tellers.

-The market owners vision is now known as the Kuranda Original Rainforest Markets, open 7 days a week from 9.30am to 3pm.
+The market owners vision is now known as the Kuranda Original Rainforest Markets and is open 5 days a week, Thursday to Monday 9.30am – 3pm.
 The community then prospered.
 The population grew fast with the improved road allowing commuters to work in Cairns and live in the clean atmosphere of Kuranda.

 In 1995 the award winning Skyrail Rainforest Cableway was opened and shone internationally as a first in environmental tourism.
 Stretching 7.5km, Skyrail was the world’s longest gondola cableway at the time of completion.
 The cableway project cost AUD$35million and is privately owned and operated by Cairns’ locals, the Chapman family.
 With a deep commitment to sustainability and providing their guests with the world’s most beautiful rainforest experience, Skyrail continues to shine as a leader in their field.
 Most recently, they opened ‘The Edge Lookout’ (pictured here) at their Barron Falls Station, which provides unimpeded panoramic views of the spectacular historical landscape.